AgentMC/Sao19/Translate/En/Part3.md

 When she reflexively exclaimed in a low voice, Tiese’s autumn leaves-colored eyes starred at Ronye, and she quickly denied.

 "Not at all!
 It’s the opposite......
 It is not a duel......
-It's rather…… matchmaking... "
+It's rather…… matchmaking..."

 Companions clearly did not understand what each one was talking about, so Ronye starred at her with a blank look for a few seconds, when she finally understood the meaning of the word.